 Webroot WiFi Security does have some logging, then, but nothing we haven't seen with many other providers.
-And having a trusted name like Webroot attached to the service gives us more confidence that the policy is accurate, and there's no other logging going on that we're not hearing about.
+And having a big name like Webroot attached to the service gives us more confidence that the policy is accurate, and there's no other logging going on that we're not hearing about.
 Still, potential customers shouldn't have to take this entirely on trust, and we'd like to see the company verify its logging policy with an ExpressVPN-style security audit.

-Webroot's Windows client (essentially SaferVPN's software with Webroot's web filtering included) has a simple and stripped-back interface which anyone will be able to use, right from the word go.
+Webroot's Windows client has a simple and stripped-back interface which anyone will be able to use, right from the word go.
 A flag displays your selected location, a list enables choosing from the full set, and you can connect with a click.

 There are barely any location-picking extras.
 You can't filter by continents, for instance.
 You can't expand a country to see individual locations within it.
-There are no load figures or ping times to highlight the fastest servers for you.
+There are no load figures or ping times to highlight the fastest servers.

-Webroot has covered the key fundamentals, though.
-A Recommended list highlights servers you're most likely to use, a simple Favorites system places commonly-used locations at the top of the list, and you can view connection status and access locations by right-clicking the client's system tray icon.
-It's all very well presented and easy to use.
+The client covers the fundamentals, though.
+A ‘Recommended’ list highlights servers you're most likely to use, a simple Favorites system places commonly used locations at the top of the list, and you can view connection status and access locations by right-clicking the client's system tray icon.
+It's well presented and easy to use.

 That's almost it, apart from a 'launch at startup' setting.
 This is more limited than usual as although the client will launch along with Windows, it won't automatically connect.
 You must do this yourself by tapping the Connect button.

-Webroot's web filtering is built-in and activated by default.
-It's a definite plus for the package and will keep you a little safer, although if you do have any issues with it, you can disable the feature from the Settings panel.
+Webroot's web filtering is built-in, though not activated by default.
+It's a definite plus for the package and will keep you a little safer than the competition.

 The best specialist VPN providers typically provide a host of setup guides, tutorials, troubleshooting resources and more, all designed to help you get the most out of the service.